-Legacy offers individuals and organizations practical ways to increase local and regional peace and stability by addressing the root causes of critical issues, such as poverty, inequality, intolerance, and rule of law.
+Legacy offers individuals and organizations practical ways to increase local and regional peace and stability by addressing the root causes of critical issues, such as poverty, inequality, intolerance, and absence of rule of law.
 As a result citizens are more invested in their communities, and a culture of participation becomes the standard.

 Developed over three decades, our successful programs are tailored to address local interests and participant need.
 Recognizing that individual circumstances demand different tools, each program design uses the same basic methodology.